Introduction

 Why USCIS Scrutinizes EB-5 Business Plans

-While source of funds is documented separately, your business plan helps validate that the invested capital will be lawfully applied toward the project’s operational and capital needs.
+While the source of funds is documented separately, your business plan helps validate that the invested capital will be lawfully applied toward the project’s operational and capital needs.
+The use-of-funds section must align precisely with your financial projections and operational plan — any disconnect between how you say capital will be deployed and what the financials show is a red flag USCIS adjudicators are trained to identify.

-- Direct EB-5 Plans focus heavily on specific operational hires and business execution.
+Direct EB-5 Plans focus heavily on specific operational hires and business execution.
+These plans require granular detail on job titles, salaries, hiring timelines, and the direct nexus between investor capital and each qualifying position created.

 What’s Required in a Compliant EB-5 Plan